microsoft/fabric-toolbox/datamart/README.md

 # Instructions

-To get started, use the [schema and table creation](./schema_and_table_migration.ps1) PowerShell script.
-This module will guide you through the process of completing the following required input fields.
+1. To get started, use the [schema and table creation](./schema_and_table_migration.ps1) PowerShell script.

+- This script prompts will guide you through the process of completing the following required input fields.

 | Name | Description |
 | :-- | :-- |